How You Can Help Black People Today, Tomorrow & Forever

 Advertisement

-Marches, vigils, and protests have been held in the U.S. and in cities around the world in support of the Black Lives Matter movement, with activists calling for justice following the deaths of Black people including Floyd, Ahmaud Arbery, and Breonna Taylor.
+Marches, vigils and protests have been held in the US and in cities around the world in support of the Black Lives Matter movement, with activists calling for justice following the deaths of Floyd, Ahmaud Arbery and Breonna Taylor.

+On Sunday, thousands took part in a Black Lives Matter protest in London and further protests have been scheduled this week across the country, including on Wednesday 3rd June at London's Hyde Park at 1pm, on Saturday 6th June at the Grey's Monument in Newcastle Upon Tyne at 1pm, on Saturday 6th June at London's Parliament Square at 1pm, and on 7th June at the US embassy in London at 2pm.

-If you are unable to attend the protests, there are plenty of ways you can take action to demonstrate your support, such as by donating to a bail fund or a fundraiser set up by George Floyd's family, or widening your knowledge of Black history.
+If you are unable to attend the protests due to shielding or lockdown rules, there are plenty of ways you can take action to demonstrate your support, such as by donating to a bail fund or a fundraiser set up by George Floyd's family, or widening your knowledge of Black history.

 Donate